Killian documents controversy: 60 Minutes II, one week later

 On the evening of September 15, CBS aired a segment that featured an interview with Marian Carr Knox, a secretary at Ellington Air Force Base from 1956 to 1979, and who was Killian's assistant on the dates shown in the documents.
 Dan Rather prefaced the segment on the recorded interview by stating, "She told us she believes what the documents actually say is, exactly, as we reported."
 In the aired interview, Knox expressed her belief that the documents reflected Killian's "sentiments" about Bush's service, and that this belief motivated her decision to reach out to CBS to provide the interview.
 In response to a direct question from Rather about the authenticity of the memo on Bush's alleged insubordination, she stated that no such memo was ever written; she further emphasized that she would have known if such a memo existed, as she had sole responsibility to type Killian's memos in that time period.
 At this point, she also admitted she had no firsthand knowledge of Bush's time in the Guard.
 However, controversially, Knox said later in the interview, "The information in here was correct, but it was picked up from the real ones."
 She went on to say, "I probably typed the information and somebody picked up the information some way or another."
 The archived link works only with JavaScript disabled in the browser; a version with all scripts disabled is here.
 The New York Times' headline report on this interview, including the phrase "Fake but Accurate", created an immediate backlash from critics of CBS's broadcast.
 The conservative-leaning Weekly Standard proceeded to predict the end of CBS's news division.

 At this time, Dan Rather first acknowledged there were problems in establishing the validity of the documents used in the report, stating: "If the documents are not what we were led to believe, I'd like to break that story."

-CBS also hired a private investigator to look into the matter after the story aired and the controversy began.

 Copies of the documents were first released to the public by the White House.
-Press Secretary Scott McClellan stated that the memos had been provided to them by CBS in the days prior to the report and that, "We had every reason to believe that they were authentic at that time."
+Press Secretary Scott McClellan stated that the memos had been provided to them by CBS in the days before the report and that, "We had every reason to believe that they were authentic at that time."

 The Washington Post reported that at least one of the documents obtained by CBS had a fax header indicating it had been faxed from a Kinko's copy center in Abilene, Texas, leading some to trace the documents back to Burkett.